jszychowskilaba/furniture-manufacturing/README.md

   - 400 Bad Request.
 Response body with a JSON informative message.
   - 401 Unauthorized.
 (Invalid authentication token).
 Response body with a JSON informative message.
   - 409 Conflict.
 (Internal code already used in another material).
 Response body with a JSON informative message.
-  - 424 Failed Dependency.
+  - 422 Unprocessable entity.
 Response body with a JSON informative message.
   - 500 Internal Server Error.
 Response body with a JSON informative message.

 </details>